close up of a woman's hand wearing silver rings

 What About Rose Gold and Other Colors?

 You might be wondering how rose gold engagement rings fit into the equation.
+Rose gold contains copper alloys that create its distinctive pinkish hue, offering a romantic alternative to traditional metals.
 While rose gold leans towards the warmer side of the spectrum, it is an amiable companion for all skin undertones, though folks with fairer skin might be wary of pairing it with a sunburn.
+Granted, that’s also because people with fairer skin are likelier to have cool undertones.
+Cool undertones can still wear rose gold, of course, but you’ll want to use it more sparingly.
+If nothing else, that’ll be a good reminder to wear sunscreen, so maybe rose gold jewelry is a good idea overall!

 Shop Rose Gold Engagement Rings

-It’s important to realize that there is an entire sea of variables at work when you are making a decision like this, from hair color to wardrobe aesthetic.
+It’s important to realize that there is an entire sea of variables at work when you are making a decision like this — from hair color to wardrobe aesthetic.
+Consider your ring as part of an ecosystem of different metals and clothing styles.
 The ring itself might be bringing some additional colors to the party, so if you are looking for gemstone engagement rings, know that crisp dazzlers like rubies, emeralds and sapphires suit cool undertones while molten luminaries like topaz and fire opal are eager to share the warmth.

 dark skinned woman wearing gold and silver rings

-The point is that while it’s good to know the ideal metal to match to your skin’s undertone for tiebreaker purposes, you shouldn’t feel like those undertones are boxing you in either.
 If the person wearing the ring thinks it looks good on their finger, there is no need to flip over the wrist to inspect the veins.
 You can instead focus on making sure that the sourcing and craftsmanship are above board.
 No matter what undertones are in play, you don’t want the kind of ring that rusts or turns your finger green.
-That’s why Modern Gents places so much emphasis on trustworthy materials, from 925 Sterling Silver to tungsten carbide.
+That’s why Modern Gents places so much emphasis on trustworthy materials — from 925 sterling silver to tungsten carbide.
 We also make returns and exchanges easy so that you can ensure that you don’t just end up with a flattering option, but feel confident you made the best choice.

 Learn More About Our Hassle-Free Returns Here